GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. Connect to the Gluu Server via SSH
 2. Login to the chroot container: `# service gluu-server-3.1.3 login`
 3. Ensure incoming connections to TCP port 3000 are allowed to reach applications running on this machine
-4. Download the [project files](https://github.com/GluuFederation/Inbound-SAML-Demo) manually and upload them to this machine, or clone the project using `git`: `# git clone https://github.com/GluuFederation/Inbound-SAML-Demo`
+4. Download the [project files](https://github.com/GluuFederation/Inbound-SAML-Demo/archive/master.zip) manually and upload them to this machine
 5. Move the downloaded files into "node" user home directory: `# cp -R ./Inbound-SAML-Demo /home/node/`
 6. Ensure correct permissions are set for the directory: `# chown -R node:node /home/node/Inbound-SAML-Demo/`
 7. Switch to "node" user: `# su - node`